GeForce 700 series: Dynamic parallelism

 Dynamic parallelism ability is for kernels to be able to dispatch other kernels.
 With Fermi, only the CPU could dispatch a kernel, which incurs a certain amount of overhead by having to communicate back to the CPU.
 By giving kernels the ability to dispatch their own child kernels, GK110 can both save time by not having to go back to the CPU, and in the process free up the CPU to work on other tasks.

 Products

 GeForce 700 (7xx) series

-The GeForce 700 series for desktop architecture.
+The GeForce 700 series was designed for desktop architecture.
 Cheaper and lower performing products were expected to be released over time.
 Kepler supports 11.1 features with 11_0 feature level through the DirectX 11.1 API, however Nvidia did not enable four non-gaming features in Hardware in Kepler (for 11_1).